lcorr8/rails-videolib/multiple-users-notes.md

 []    .sections page
 [x]      .name all general and public videos, general videos for consistency in code bc "public" interferes with the public method
-[x]      .show general videos in 2 rows, make them dynamic []    .create video rating page
+[x]      .show general videos in 2 rows, make them dynamic [x]    .create video rating page
-[]      .show error when the text are is empty
+[x]      .show error when the text area is empty
+[x]      . use pundit permissions on needed actions

+refactor optional helpers:
+[] have any users rated a given video? to display 0 colored stars.

 []      .
 []      .
 []      .